wistia/wistia-open-docs/_posts/stats-api.md

 Field | Description
 ------|------------
-loads | The total number of times the videos in this project have been loaded. plays | The total number of times the videos in this project have been played. hours_watched | The total time spent viewing the videos in this project. number_of_videos | The total number of videos in this project.
+load_count | The total number of times the videos in this project have been loaded. play_count | The total number of times the videos in this project have been played. hours_watched | The total time spent viewing the videos in this project. number_of_videos | The total number of videos in this project.